DragonMinded/firebeat/README.md

 ## Utilities

 Inside the `utils` directory you will find Python3 code that performs a variety of actions.
 The target version of Python3 I used was 3.6, but any version newer than this will work as well.
 The code is organized in a way that will hopefully promote reuse in other areas where it may be useful.
+On unix-like systems where Python3.6 or greater is installed, you can run these directly.
+On Windows, run them from the command line that has Python3.6 on the path by prefixing "python3" to the command.

  * `exe_utils` - Utilities for working with Firebeat EXE files.
 Run with `--help` to see full options.
+Note that PPP binaries are more complex, so when working with them be sure to use the `--ppp` flag.
-Can take a `HIKARU.EXE` or `FIREBEAT.EXE` and unpack it to its raw PPC form, as described in the executable format above.
+   * `exe_utils unpack` - Can take a `HIKARU.EXE` or `FIREBEAT.EXE` and unpack it to its raw PPC form, as described in the executable format above.
 This is suitable for decompiling or applying hex edits to change behavior or text.
-Can also take a raw PPC binary and repack it to a Firebeat EXE file that is accepted on real hardware.
+   * `exe_utils pack` - Can take a raw PPC binary and repack it to a Firebeat EXE file that is accepted on real hardware.
 Use this to repack binaries that you have edited.
-Note that PPP binaries are more complex, so when working with them be sure to use the `--ppp` flag.
-Can also take two Firebeat EXE files and output the diff of their PPC code as a list of patch offsets.
-Can also take a Firebeat EXE file and a list of patch offsets and apply the patches to the EXE file.
+   * `exe_utils diff` - Can take two Firebeat EXE files and output the diff of their PPC code as a list of patch offsets.
+Use this to generate patch lists like you see below.
+   * `exe_utils patch` - Can take a Firebeat EXE file and a list of patch offsets and apply the patches to the EXE file.
+Use these to apply patch offsets found below to a Firebeat EXE.

  * `bin_utils` - Utilities for working with raw PPC binaries that have been extracted.
 Run with `--help` to see full options.
-Can take two binaries and output the diff between them as a list of patch offsets.
-Can also take a binary and a list of patch offsets and apply the patches to the binary file.
+   * `bin_utils diff` - Can take two binaries and output the diff between them as a list of patch offsets.
+   * `bin_utils patch` - Can take a binary and a list of patch offsets and apply the patches to the binary file.

 ## Patch Offsets